-- Buying the Textbook: With the Value Edition, you get the access code to the ebook, and you get a hard copy for cheaper than if you solely get the access code.
-You can get the Value Edition at the local bookstores and on this purdue.amazon.com page. - Type and save all of your writing assignments on a separate document (such as a Word Document, backed up on your Purdue Career Account).
+- Buying the Textbook: You may buy the textbook (you pick the format) at a university bookstore, directly from Pearson, or on purdue.amazon.com. - Type and save all of your writing assignments on a separate document (such as a Word Document, backed up on your Purdue Career Account).
 Why?
 Webpages on BBL automatically reset every 60 min, even if you're still typing and have not submitted yet (which means that you would lose your work).